 Before we went to the Rockies game, we stopped at a few places on the way.
 Outside of Golden, we checked out Red Rocks!
 Great to see that place firsthand, after hearing about it and seeing clips in U2 and Depeche Mode videos.
-(Red Rocks has a Starbucks, which is handy for sleepy, half-ass frugal parents.)
+(Red Rocks has a Starbucks, which is handy for sleepy, half-a$$ frugal parents.)

-Back in Longmont – Wonderful People
+Longmont Has Wonderful People

 In Longmont, we got to meet some extraordinary folks.
-Mr. and Mrs. 1500 Days to Freedom were super gracious in showing us some listings, right on the day they got home from their long road trip.
+Carl and Mindy (Mr. and Mrs. 1500 Days) were super gracious in showing us some listings, right on the day they got home from their long road trip.
 If it were us, we’d have gone into wagon-circling mode.

 Even though Mrs. and I only had a couple of hours to spare before meeting up with her parents for dinner, we squeezed in a fun happy hour in the backyard of Early Retirement Valhalla.

 The icing on the cake was meeting the POPs and Miss Mazuma.
 It was a little hilarious since I knew I’d be meeting Miss M., but the POPs popped out of nowhere – having been stealth guests of the 1500s that week.

 And the fact that Miss Mazuma came out from Denver to meet up with us was really special.
 I owe her a decent bottle of vino for that.
 And, the Mrs. and I selfishly still need to get the DL from her on her hiking adventure to the Camino De Santiago.
-So little time!!!
+So little time!

 Moving to Longmont would be worth it for the wonderful people alone.

-Funny thing happens when you get back from a vacation like that.
+A funny thing happens when you get back from a vacation like that.
 You find you miss your home, you miss your neighbors (most of them) and the weather gods play tricks by rolling out a gorgeous summer evening.
 Just walking around our neighborhood with my little girl was the tonic.

-I started running off the months in my head when I’m miserable in Minnesota: Lessee… January, February, March, and most of April.
+I started running off the months in my head when I’m miserable in Minnesota (as Mr. 1500 Days so eloquently described): Lessee… January, February, March, and most of April.
 I just need to solve for four months of despair!
 Can it be done?
 Tune in for updates.
 There’ll be plenty of this waffling for months (if not years) to come…